Welcome to the Wyoming Department of Health, Pharmacy Services

 The Prescription Drug Assistance Program (PDAP)

-PDAP is a state-funded medication assistance program providing three (3) prescriptions per month with a co-pay of $10 for a generic drug and $25 for a brand-name drug.
+PDAP is a state-funded medication assistance program providing three (3) prescriptions per month with a co-pay of $25 for generic and brand-name drugs.

 The Medication Donation Program